 | Instant deposits with just your phone number and an SMS confirmation. | Deposit-only method – you must set up a separate withdrawal route. |

-Every casino we recommend holds an active licence from the UK Gambling Commission (UKGC).
-This is non-negotiable.
+All casinos in our recommended list hold an active UKGC licence.
+This is the baseline requirement.
 A UKGC licence means the operator must segregate player funds, use verified random number generators, display clear terms on all promotions and provide responsible gambling tools including deposit limits, cooling-off periods and self-exclusion via GAMSTOP.

 On the payment side, Boku and Fonix are both regulated by the UK’s Phone-paid Services Authority (PSA), which oversees premium-rate and phone-billed transactions.
 This adds a second regulatory layer beyond the casino’s own licence.
-Your mobile number is the only piece of personal data exchanged during the deposit — no card numbers, no bank sort codes, no account passwords.
-For players cautious about sharing financial information with gambling sites, this is the strongest privacy guarantee available among UK-legal deposit methods.
+Your mobile number is the only personal data exchanged during a phone bill deposit – no card numbers, no bank sort codes, no account passwords.
+For players cautious about sharing financial information with gambling sites, this is the strongest privacy guarantee available among UK-legal deposit options.

-Always verify a casino’s licence status directly on the Gambling Commission register before depositing.
+Verify a casino’s licence status directly on the Gambling Commission register before depositing.
 Look for the licence number in the site footer and cross-check it on the regulator’s website.
-If it is not listed, do not deposit.
+If it is not listed, do not deposit funds.

 A £5 deposit is low-risk by design, but responsible gambling practices matter regardless of stake size.
 All UKGC-licensed casinos must offer deposit limits (daily, weekly, monthly), session time reminders (reality checks), cooling-off periods (24 hours to 6 weeks) and permanent self-exclusion through GAMSTOP.
-Phone bill deposits carry an additional natural safeguard: the daily cap imposed by Boku and Fonix (typically £30–£40) means it is physically impossible to deposit large sums in a single session via this method.
+Mobile deposits carry an additional natural safeguard: the daily cap imposed by Boku and Fonix (typically £30–£40) means you cannot deposit large sums in a single session via this method.

 If gambling stops being enjoyable, free and confidential support is available from the organisations below: